Allergic rhinitis is the way some people respond to outdoor or indoor allergens:

 - Intermittent rhinitis occurs less than 4 days a week and for less than 4 weeks per year

-- Persistant rhinitis occurs at least 4 days during a week and for at least 4 weeks in the year
+- Persistent rhinitis occurs at least 4 days a week and for at least 4 weeks a year

 - Mild rhinitis causes minimal symptoms that do not impact sleep and daily life